-The \$36.8 million in added labor income appears under the initial effect in the labor income column of Table 2.7.
+The \$3.5 billion in added labor income appears under the initial effect in the labor income column of Table 2.7.
 To this we add an estimate for initial non-labor income.
-As discussed earlier in this section, businesses that employ former students of SWOCC see higher profits as a result of the increased productivity of their capital assets.
-To estimate this additional income, we allocate the initial increase in labor income (\$36.8 million) to the six-digit NAICS industry sectors where students are most likely to be employed.
-This allocation entails a process that maps completers in the region to the detailed occupations for which those completers have been trained, and then maps the detailed occupations to the six-digit industry sectors in the MR-SAM model.20 Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the region's completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
-Finally, we apply a matrix of wages by industry and by occupation from the MR-SAM model to map the occupational distribution of the \$36.8 million in initial labor income effects to the detailed
+As discussed earlier in this section, businesses that employ former students of the colleges see higher profits as a result of the increased productivity of their capital assets.
+To estimate this additional income, we allocate the initial increase in labor income (\$3.5 billion) to the six-digit NAICS industry sectors where students are most likely to be employed.
+This allocation entails a process that maps completers in the state to the detailed occupations for which those completers have been trained, and then maps the detailed occupations to the six-digit industry sectors in the MR-SAM model.
+Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the state's completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
+Finally, we apply

-20 Completer data comes from the Integrated Postsecondary Education Data System (IPEDS), which organizes program completions according to the Classification of Instructional Programs (CIP) developed by the National Center for Education Statistics (NCES).
+- 16 A similar assumption is used by Walden (2014) in his analysis of the Cooperating Raleigh Colleges. - 17 Completer data comes from the Integrated Postsecondary Education Data System (IPEDS), which organizes program completions according to the Classification of Instructional Programs (CIP) developed by the National Center for Education Statistics (NCES).